-I have been asked to design a tablet in memory of Abbé dela Cailles' work.
+I have been asked to design a tablet in Baker which he sent to Gill for input. memory of Abbé dela Cailles' work.
 Can you suggest to me any signs or symbols expressing his astronomical work that could be used decoratively to give interest to the memorial?